 - Fostering close friendships with classmates

-- Learning basic skills like reading, writing, and mathematics
+- Learning basic skills like reading, writing, and math

 5 Steps To Deal With Back-to-School Worries

 Ensure your child is getting enough sleep, eating regular meals and healthy snacks and has daily exercise.
 When your child’s mind and body are nourished, tackling school worries is easier.
-Plus, your child will be more likely to listen to you, and cope better when you insist on school attendance, if s/he has had a good nights sleep and a decent breakfast.
+Plus, your child will be more likely to listen to you, and cope better when you insist on school attendance, if they have had a good nights sleep and a decent breakfast.

 Listen to your child’s concerns.
-What is s/he worried about?
-Why does s/he expect that to happen?
-Let your child share his/her fears and talk about what’s on his/her mind.
+What is my child worried about?
+Why does my child expect that to happen?
+Let your child share their fears and talk about what’s on their mind.
 There may be good opportunities to simply listen to your child when you are in the car, standing in line at the store, at bath-time or during dinner.
 For some kids and teens this “casual” method of talking feels less intense and makes it easier for them to express themselves.
 For others, a private time with undivided attention feels better.

 Once you know what’s bothering your child, you can start to develop a coping plan.
 Anxious youth are often poor problem solvers and doubt their ability to cope.
 Addressing your child’s fear head on, by creating an active plan with concrete solutions, will significantly reduce the worry.
 For example, “If (the worst) happens, what could you do?” or “Let’s think of some ways you could handle that situation.”
 This gives you the opportunity to coach your child on how to cope with (and interpret) both real and imagined scary situations.